Henry M. Crane: World War I and Loeing Aeronautical

-In 1918, Crane worked with Grover Loening and others to create the Loening Aeronautical Engineering Corp., serving as a director.
-Loening Aeronautical helped develop a two-seater monoplane fighter that would use the Wright-Martin engine.
+In 1918, Crane cofounded Loening Aeronautical Engineering Corp. with Grover Loening and others, serving as a director.
+Loening began the development of a two-seater monoplane fighter that would use the Wright-Martin engine.
 Crane pushed for "lighter and higher-quality bearings as well as the higher-performance characteristics of magnetos and spark plugs..."

 Wright Aeronautical Corporation

-At the war's end, Wright-Martin—which had been focused on manufacturing engines for wartime aviation—closed its operations and sold its assets.
-However, $3 million was earmarked to establish a new company, Wright Aeronautical Corporation that would focus on non-military aircraft and engines.
+At the war's end, Wright-Martin—which had been focused on manufacturing engines for wartime aviation—closed its operations and sold most of its assets.
+However, $3 million (equivalent to $ in 2023) was earmarked to establish the Wright Aeronautical Corporation.
 Crane was the new company's vice president and chief engineer.
 He continued to work on advances to engines, including "an L-configuration cylinder head with Ricardo-type high-swirl combustion chambers."
-He worked for Wright until May 1, 1920.
+He worked for Wright until March 1, 1920.
 He then became semi-retired.

 Crane-Simplex Company

 Wright Aeronautical sold the Simplex Automobile Company assets to Emlen S. Hare and his Hare's Motors in 1920.
-In November 1922, Crane bought the Simplex assets from Hare "with plans to revive his masterpiece."
-The Crane-Simplex Company was formed, however, production never resumed.
+In November 1922, Crane bought the Simplex assets from Hare, planning to restart production of his vehicles.
+The Crane-Simplex Company was formed but produced only a few units before declaring bankruptcy.

 General Motors

-On July 30, 1922, Crane became a consulting engineer and technical assistant to Alfred P. Sloan, who was chairman of the board of General Motors Corporation and a classmate of Crane's at the Massachusetts Institute of Technology.
-In 1924, Crane worked with a team of engineers in the Chevrolet laboratory to develop an inexpensive six-cylinder car.
+On July 30, 1922, Crane became a consulting engineer and technical assistant to Alfred P. Sloan, who was president of General Motors Corporation and a classmate of Crane's at the Massachusetts Institute of Technology.
+Sloan directed Crane to develop a six-cylinder car in the Chevrolet laboratories.
 Crane not only designed the engine but also "the only car with a short bore and a low-pressure flood system of oiling."
-A new car, the Pontiac Six, was created using Crane's engine and a Chevrolet chassis that had been made longer and had updated radiators and fenders.
-Hemings notes, "The crowning achievement that Harry Crane made at GM was his convincing Sloan to use this type of high-turbulence, high-quench cylinder head for the original Pontiac Six engine."
+Crane consulted on the development of the Pontiac 6, created using Crane's engine and an elongated Chevrolet chassis with updated radiators and fenders.
+Hemmings notes, "The crowning achievement that Harry Crane made at GM was his convincing Sloan to use this type of high-turbulence, high-quench cylinder head for the original Pontiac Six engine."

 In 1924, Crane told Automobile Trade Journal, "The float carburetor is, to my mind, the greatest single contribution to engineering progress.
 This development is now practically standard equipment on all automobiles and went a long way toward giving us the flexibility and general performance that we now have."
 Crane was a consulting engineer for General Motors until he died in 1956.